From Cannings model to Brownian motion conditioned on local time profile: Near-sharpness of : a counterexample

-Let $(\nu^s:1\le s\le n)$ be independent and identically distributed as $\nu$.
-We consider the classical Cannings tree $\T^n$ associated with offspring $(\nu^s:1\le s\le n)$ as defined in Definition~\ref{def:CanningsTree}, i.e. $h(q_n)=n+1$, $q_n(s)=n$ and vertices at generation $1\le s\le n$ has offspring $\nu^s$.
-As before, we assign length $1/n$ to each edge of $\T^n$ and obtain the geometric tree $\widetilde{\T}^n$.
-Since $\e[(\nu_1)^3]/n\to 0$, the genealogy of finite vertices, after scaling, will converge to Kingman's coalescent.
-However, the contour function of $\widetilde{\T}^n$ may not converge because of the following result: \begin{proposition} Suppose $0<\alpha<1$.
-Then $(\widetilde \T^n)$ is not tight; in particular, the convergence stated in Theorem~\ref{main} fails. \end{proposition}
+Let $(\nu^s:1\le s\le n)$ be i.i.d. copies of $\nu$.
+Consider the Cannings tree $\T^n$ associated with the generation-size profile $q_n$ and offspring vectors $(\nu^s)$.
+As before, let $\widetilde{\T}^n$ denote the geometric tree obtained by assigning length $1/n$ to each edge.
+Since $\e_n[(\nu_1)^3]/n\to 0$, the finite-dimensional convergence of the tree sequence still holds.
+However, the contour function fails to converge because tightness breaks down: \begin{theorem} Suppose $0<\alpha<1$.
+Then the sequence $(\widetilde \T^n)$ is not tight.
+Consequently, the convergence stated in Theorem~\ref{main} fails. \end{theorem}

-Given a sequence of classical Cannings tree $(T^n)$, we still denote by $\widetilde{T}^n$ the geometric tree obtained from $T^n$ with edge length replaced by $1/n$.
-Recall the coalescent process $\cX_j$ and $X_j:=\#\cX_j$ as defined in \eqref{def:Xj} with $h^*=n+1$ there, so $X_1$ is the number of ancestors at height $1$ of all individuals at height $n+1$.
-The idea of the proof of Proposition~\ref{prop:example} follows by the following observation: the tightness of trees of $(\widetilde{T}^n)$ implies the coming-down-from-infinity property of $(\widetilde{T}^n)$ (hence $(T^n)$) introduced in Section~\ref{sec:CDFI}. \begin{lemma} Suppose $(\widetilde{T}^n)$ is tight.
-Then
+The proof relies on the failure of the CDFI property.
+Recall the coalescent process $X_j$ defined in Definition \ref{def:coal_process} with $h^* = n+1$.
+In particular, $X_1$ represents the number of ancestors at height 1 of the entire population at height $n+1$.